atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 can hardly tell you what reply I made to the poor fellow. -- -- 1 could not without deviating from i truth, say that I was surprised at the very disagreeable discovery, as I never, you know, liked lady lou ifa’s manners; but I was aiftually both Shocked and grieved at finding my brother duped by a designing! devil. — — I endeavoured to comfort' him, by say!
 !
-“I thought’ he'was happy in having fo fair i an opportunity to get rid ofher.” i “You talk, ” replied he, Shaking his head, “as if you had never loved.”
+"I thought’ he'was happy in having fo fair i an opportunity to get rid ofher." i "You talk, " replied he, Shaking his head, "as if you had never loved."
-“Hhd I loved tomadnefs, ” anfweted I, “such I behaviout would certainly have cured me.” j A deep Sigh was the only reply he vas capable of making.'
+"Hhd I loved tomadnefs, " anfweted I, "such I behaviout would certainly have cured me." j A deep Sigh was the only reply he vas capable of making.'
 But I hope he v/illget over this disappointment, when time has a little inured him to it.
 I In CD N T I N ua.di O N. --
 My whole timeis taken up between Ned and lady Charlotte. — My poor brother is almost distradted. — • he talks of nothing but his Louisa, and of the tenderness She had always expr essed for him— — ’ convinced hirii fo thotoughly of her firm attachment to him; — ihe fays', that he took little or no notice of ' her conduct, indulging her in all her most extravagant desires — His indulgence was carried to a very imprudent height y for it made her quit e wanton ’ wit’n her unlimited power over him, and drove her to the raost ungrateful return imaginable for it- -- '